Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 #.
 After being prompted, login again with the username and password that you had provided earlier.

 #.
-Enter a name for your appliance in the **Appliance Name** field.
+Enter a name for your system in the **System Name** field.
+Any name is fine.

 #.
-Upload the SSL certificate.
+Optional: upload an SSL certificate.
 If you do not upload a certificate, a default self-signed certificate provided by Seagate will be used.

 #.
 Enter information about the DNS servers and search domains in relevant fields.
 The entries must be separated by comma, if either one or both the conditions mentioned below are applicable.